Subscribe to the Newsletter

 Specialized Certification: Look for a Certified Sex Therapist.
 This credential indicates advanced, specialized training in human sexuality, which goes far beyond general psychotherapy training.

-What to Expect from ‘Sex Addiction’ Therapy at The Center for Mind & Relationship
+What to Expect from ‘Sex Addiction’ Therapy in My Practice

-Collaborative Healing: We will work together to build practical coping skills, process underlying pain, and help you define and move toward a healthier future.
+Collaborative Healing: Together, we will build practical coping skills, process underlying pain, and help you define and move toward a healthier future.
 You can learn more about my specific training and philosophy on my About page.

 The Initial Consultation: It begins with a free, confidential phone consultation where you can share your concerns and get a feel for my approach without any pressure.

-A Comprehensive Assessment: We will explore the history of the behavior, the triggers (emotional and situational), and its impact on your life, all without judgment.
+A Comprehensive Assessment: I will explore the history with you of the behavior, the triggers (emotional and situational), and its impact on your life, all without judgment.

 Questions to Ask a Potential ‘Sex Addiction’ Therapist